 BDO Canada LLP is a leading provider of professional services to clients across a variety of sectors and segments.
-For over 100 years, our team has served communities across Canada through a comprehensive range of assurance, tax, and consulting services, complemented by deep industry knowledge.
-With over 5000 people across 100 offices in Canada, and more than 1,800 offices in 164 countries, BDO is well-positioned to assist clients with both domestic and global needs.
+For over 100 years, our team has served communities across Canada through an integrated service offering including accounting, assurance, tax, and consulting services.
+This is complemented by deep industry knowledge and positions BDO to advise clients with both domestic and global needs.

 BDO Canada LLP, a Canadian limited liability partnership, is a member of BDO International Limited, a UK company limited by guarantee, and forms part of the international BDO network of independent member firms.
-BDO is the brand name for the BDO network and for each of the BDO member Firms.
+BDO is the brand name for the BDO network and for each of the BDO Member Firms.